opsobot/rebelia/Readme.md

-Rebelia V1.0.0 - An Open Source Robotic Hand for Humans and Robots
+Yeah Hand - An Open Source Robotic Hand for Humans and Robots
 ==================================================================
-NOTE: This Project and Team is not affiliated with igus ReBeL .

 Overview
 ========

-**Note: This is the official repository for the OSHWA-certified Rebelia Robotic Hand.**

-Rebelia Robotic Hand is an open-source, humanlike robotic hand designed for researchers, students, and robotics enthusiasts.
+Yeah Hand is an open-source, humanlike robotic hand designed for researchers, students, and robotics enthusiasts.

-The project is now publicly known and branded as the **🎉 YEAH Hand! 🎉**
-*   **Official Certified Name:** Rebelia Robotic Hand
-*   **Public Brand Name:** YEAH Hand

-This means you've found the right place!

-All the files, issues, and discussions for the YEAH Hand are located right here in this `opsobot/rebelia` repository.

-Our goal is to provide an affordable, high-performance robotic hand under 2000 EUR, open to community contributions and continuous improvement.
+Our goal is to provide a low cost (< 2k EUR), affordable, high-performance robotic hand, open to community contributions and continuous improvement.

 This project hardware is released under the CERN Open Hardware License (OHL-S), ensuring the design remains open-source and preventing patent claims on its core innovations.